Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater platy fish

 Platies are peaceful and easy to care for.
-You can find them in a variety of colors which make them popular among the fishes.
+You can find them in a variety of colors, which makes them popular among the fishes.

-They like to be social and make a great companion with Guppies and Mollies.
-Platies are active swimmers when they are young and should be kept in a group.
+They like to be social and make great companions with Guppies and Mollies.
+When they are young, platies are active swimmers and should be kept in a group.
 The ideal fish tank capacity should be 10 gallons for 5 Platies.

 They are omnivores.
-They require a protein diet but more plant-based food.
-So prefer more herbivorous food in comparison to meats.
+They require a protein diet but prefer more plant-based food.
+Therefore, they prefer more herbivorous food to meat.

 8. Cherry Barb